 11. Experiment with YouTube Shorts

-Shorts are for people watching YouTube on their phones.
-They’re great for making funny videos, brief explainers, or anything that’s not a long, traditional video.
+YouTube Shorts are for people watching brief YouTube on their phones.
+They’re great for making funny videos, quick explainers, or anything that doesn't require a long, traditional video.

 They’re also perfect for the gaming community.
-YouTube Shorts capture those hilarious, gut-busting moments in a game: a character tumbling off a ledge or random, unexpected glitches.
-Even when you have nothing funny to share, you can film tutorials.
+YouTube Shorts capture those hilarious, gut-busting moments that happen during gameplay, like when a character tumbles off a ledge or there's an unexpected glitch.
+Even when you have nothing funny to share, you can film 60-second tutorials.

 When you’re ready, post a few Shorts to your YouTube channel.
 We've seen gaming channels grow with this content, and we’re not talking about small spurts here and there.
-It’s possible to start with a few hundred subscribers and gain 1 million in three months.
+It’s possible to gain 1 million subscribers in three months.

 - Popular keywords